devkegovind/Assessment-Completion/README.md

 - This is a very beginner-friendly dataset.
 It does contain a lot of NA values.
 It is a good dataset if you want to use a Linear Regression Model to see the pattern between different predectors such as hour and price.

 - A really amazing part of this dataset is that I have included the corresponding weather data for that hour with a short summary of the weather.
 Other important factors are temperature, wind, and sunset.

+**Q-6.
+Imagine you have a dataset where you have predicted loan Eligibility using any 4 different classification algorithms.
+Now you have to build a model which can predict loan Eligibility and you need to find the accuracy of the model and built-in docker and use some library to display that in frontend Dataset This is the Dataset You can use this dataset for this question**

+**Loan Approval Prediction:**
+EDA + Decision Tree, Random Forest & Logistic Regression Modeling Hello !
+I am Ajay and in this kernel we will explore loan approval dataset from Analytics Vidya competition.
+Please Upvote this kernel if you like content.

+**Problem Statement:**
+About Company
+Dream Housing Finance company deals in all home loans.
+They have presence across all urban, semi urban and rural areas.
+Customer first apply for home loan after that company validates the customer eligibility for loan.

+**Problem**
+Company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
+These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.
+To automate this process, they have given a problem to identify the customers segments, those are eligible for loan amount so that they can specifically target these customers.
+Here they have provided a partial data set.

+**Q-7.
+Imagine you have a dataset where you need to predict the Genres of Music using an Unsupervised algorithm and you need to find the accuracy of the model, built-in docker, and use some library to display that in frontend Dataset This is the Dataset You can use this dataset for this question.**

+**Music features**
+A dataset to test your music tagging model

+**About Dataset**

+*Context*
+A music genre is a conventional category that identifies pieces of music as belonging to a shared tradition or set of conventions.
+It is to be distinguished from musical form and musical style.
+The features extracted from these waves can help the machine distinguish between them.

+*Content*
+The features in this dataset are extracted from the dataset provided here which consists of 1000 audio tracks each 30 seconds long.
+It contains 10 genres, each represented by 100 tracks.
+The tracks are all 22050Hz Mono 16-bit audio files in .wav format.
+The code used to extract features is at this GitHub repo.
+Features are extracted using libROSA library.

+*Acknowledgements*
+The credits to this dataset go to MARSYAS.

+*Inspiration*
+Due to the artistic nature of music, the classifications are often arbitrary and controversial, and some genres may overlap.
+Train a model and know to which genre your favourite piece of music belong to.